jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And what if antagonists want to attack us?
 It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, find a violation, or lobby government against you.

 Technologically speaking, there's absolutely no reason for this.
-How is it that Linux software is worth billions, operates every Android phone, runs most of the internet's servers, and you can download it by pressing this button.
+How is it that Linux software is worth billions of dollars, operates every Android phone, runs most of the internet's servers, and you can download it by pressing this button.

-<a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>
+<a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free.</a>

 But to access our health insurance policy, we do what?
 What does it take to get the blueprints to our home?
 How many people understand how their mortgage works?
 By what crazy regulation can a city by-law officer tell a business to take down their car lifts after nine years in operation?